DETAILED ACTION

 Speakman is silent as to the configuration of the laser with respect to the film, so although it does not explicitly teach a stationary laser, it would have been obvious to one of ordinary skill in the art at the time before the effective filing date of the claimed invention to have incorporated a stationary laser since the fact that a claimed device is particularly stationary / or movable is not sufficient by itself to patentably distinguish over an otherwise old device unless there are new or unexpected results (In re Lindberg, 194 F.2d 732, 93 USPQ 23 (CCPA 1952) and since a reference disclosure can anticipate / render obvious a claim when the reference describes the limitations but "'d[oes] not expressly spell out' the limitations as arranged or combined as in the claim, if a person of skill in the art, reading the reference, would ‘at once envisage’ the claimed arrangement or combination."
 Kennametal, Inc. v.
 Ingersoll Cutting Tool Co., 780 F.3d 1376, 1381, 114 USPQ2d 1250, 1254 (Fed.
 Cir.
 2015) (quoting In re Petering, 301 F.2d 676, 681(CCPA 1962)) herein there are only two alternatives, stationary or not stationary thus either configuration is readily foreseeable and yielding of predictable results.

 Parker further teaches application of a temporary protective film to prevent scratching and damage to underlying surfaces during processing / transport, and wherein the film can be deposited in solid form (See, for example, [0002] ).
 And Parker further teaches laminating the first substrate to a second substrate (See, for example, [0038]).
-But it is silent as the particulars of the part orientation and layer structure during lamination of a singular part, so it does not explicitly teach wherein the protective film is over the at least a portion of the exposed surface of the first substrate during the laminating of the first to the second substrate.
+But it is silent as the particulars of the lamination process including part orientation and layer structure during lamination of a singular part, so it does not explicitly teach wherein the protective film is over the at least a portion of the exposed surface of the first substrate during the laminating of the first to the second substrate, nor wherein an interlayer is formed on the surface of the second substrate facing the first substrate.
 Strong teaches a method of forming IGUs comprising EC devices (See, for example, abstract, [0002-6], Figures).
 Strong further teaches wherein lamination of EC device films on first substrates can predictably laminated onto second substrate after such EC device film deposition (see, for example, [0113- 132], Fig 4J, 6B).
-Therefore it would have been obvious to one of ordinary skill in the art at the time before the effective filing date of the claimed invention to have performed laminating the first substrate to the second substrate with the protective film over the at least a portion of the exposed surface of the first substrate since lamination of the two substrate following EC film formation processing is well known in the art to achieve laminated multi substrates for EC devices and since retention of the protective film during such lamination would predictably allow the protective film to achieve its intended use of protecting underlying surfaces during processing, and thus reduce damage thereto.
+Strong further teaches wherein an interlayer (such as an adhesive layer) is provided on the surface of the second substrate facing the first substrate to promote bonding (see, for example, [0114] adhesive is applied to substrate 476, flexible substrate 478 or both).
+Therefore it would have been obvious to one of ordinary skill in the art at the time before the effective filing date of the claimed invention to have performed laminating the first substrate to the second substrate with the protective film over the at least a portion of the exposed surface of the first substrate and an adhesive interlayer therebetween since lamination of the two substrate following EC film formation processing is well known in the art to achieve laminated multi substrates for EC devices, since retention of the protective film during such lamination would predictably allow the protective film to achieve its intended use of protecting underlying surfaces during processing, and thus reduce damage thereto, since an adhesive interlayer would predictably improve bonding, and since when a primary reference is silent as to a certain detail, one of ordinary skill would be motivated to consult a secondary reference which satisfies the deficiencies of the primary reference.

 Claim 21: Parker further teaches, wherein one or more bus bars are formed on at least one of the first transparent conductor layer and the second transparent electronically conductive layer (See, for example, Fig 4A).

 Claim(s) 16 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Parker in view of Nachtigal, Speakman, and Strong as applied to claim 1 above and further in view of Holzer and Parker et al (US 6,413,618; hereafter Parker618).
+103 as being unpatentable over Parker in view of Nachtigal, Speakman, Strong, and Baker as applied to claim 1 above and further in view of Holzer and Parker et al (US 6,413,618; hereafter Parker618).

 Holzer teaches a method directed to lamination of a temporary protective film (such as PS or PET) onto an article to prevent damage during transport and between processing, and further teaches wherein application can be improved via incorporation of the aid of pressure with rolls ( [0001], [0012-13], [0049]).
 Holzer further teaches heating to temperatures above 70oC during lamination enhances adhesive strength (see, for example, [0047], [0051]).
 Holzer further teaches that the application of pressure greater than 10N/cm2 (~14.5 PSI) can assist lamination and is dictated by the mode and shape of the article (see, for example, [0009], [0100]).
 But Holzer is relatively silent as to a suitable structure for imparting such lamination.
 Parker618 teaches a method of laminating glass substrates with polymeric films (27) (See, for example, abstract, col 6 line 60- col 7 line 18).
 Parker618 further teaches wherein lamination of a polymeric film onto a glass substrate involving heat , pressure, and roller(s) can predictably be achieved via passing a protective film and the substrate through the pressurized nip of two adjacent heated rollers of a heated roller press (See, for example, col 11 line 59-col 12 line 21, Fig 9 particularly features 903 and 902) .
 Therefore it would have been obvious to one of ordinary skill in the art at the time before the effective filing date of the claimed invention to have incorporated passing the protective film through a nip roller of a heated roller press since it would predictably aid lamination of the temporary protective film upon the glass substrate with enhanced adhesive strength resulting in desired structure, and since when a primary reference is silent as to a certain detail, one of ordinary skill would be motivated to consult a secondary reference which satisfies the deficiencies of the primary reference.